 Halloween Deviled Eggs

-These Halloween deviled eggs taste just like the classic deviled eggs, but with a fun Halloween twist!
-Make your own hard boiled eggs, or buy them premade for convenience.
 Scoop out the yolks, then mix them with mayo, mustard, pickle relish and a little bit of smoked paprika to give it that orange color.
 Pipe the mixture back into the eggs, then use a toothpick to create vertical lines for a pumpkin.
-Then add a small chopped chive at the top for the pumpkin stem!
+Add a small chopped chive at the top for the pumpkin stem!

 Spider Pizza Bites